 If I’m currently working my phone will be switched off but please leave a message and I will get back to you as soon as I can.

-I offer a half price initial consultation of £20 to help you to establish whether counselling is for you and whether you feel that I am the right person for you to work with.
-If you do decide that you would like to work with me, my fees thereafter, are £40 per 1 hour session/Fife and £60/Edinburgh.
+I offer a free short initial phone consultation to help you to establish whether counselling is for you and whether you feel that I am the right person for you to work with.
+If you do decide that you would like to work with me, my fees thereafter, are £45 per 1 hour session/Fife and £60/Edinburgh.
 My fees for Clinical Supervision are £45 per 1 hour session.

 I currently have availability on :